Black Seminoles: Seminole Wars

+A fold-out depicting fictional massacres from An Authentic Narrative of the Seminole War.

-By 1838, U.S. General Thomas Sydney Jesup tried to divide the Black and Seminole warriors by offering freedom to African Americans if they surrendered and agreed to removal to Indian Territory.
-John Horse was among the Black warriors who surrendered under this condition.
+By 1838, U.S. General Thomas Sydney Jesup tried to divide the black and Seminole warriors by offering freedom to African Americans if they surrendered and agreed to removal to Indian Territory.
+John Horse was among the black warriors who surrendered under this condition.
 Due to Seminole opposition, however, the Army did not fully follow through on its offer.
 After 1838, more than 500 Black Seminoles traveled with the Seminoles thousands of miles to the Indian Territory in present-day Oklahoma; some traveled by ship across the Gulf of Mexico and up the Mississippi River.
-Because of harsh conditions, many of both peoples died along this trail from Florida to Oklahoma, also known as The Trail of Tears.
+Because of harsh conditions, many of both peoples died along this trail from Florida to Oklahoma, also known as the Trail of Tears.

 The status of Black Seminoles and fugitive slaves was largely unsettled after they reached Indian Territory.
-The issue was compounded by the government's initially putting Black people and Seminole under the administration of the Creek Nation, many of whom were slaveholders.
-The Creek tried to re-enslave some of the fugitive Black slaves.
+The issue was compounded by the government's initially putting black people and Seminole under the administration of the Creek Nation, many of whom were slaveholders.
+The Creek tried to re-enslave some of the fugitive black slaves.
 John Horse and others set up towns, generally near Seminole settlements, repeating their pattern from Florida.

 In the West and Mexico

-In the west, the Black Seminoles were still threatened by slave raiders.
-These included pro-slavery members of the Creek tribe and some Seminole, whose allegiance to African Americans diminished after defeat by the US in the war.
-Officers of the federal army may have tried to protect the Black Seminoles, but in 1848 the U.S. Attorney General bowed to pro-slavery lobbyists and ordered the army to disarm the community.
+In the West, the Black Seminoles were still threatened by slave raiders.
+These included proslavery members of the Creek tribe and some Seminole, whose allegiance to African Americans diminished after defeat by the US in the war.
+Officers of the federal army may have tried to protect the Black Seminoles, but in 1848, the U.S. attorney general bowed to proslavery lobbyists and ordered the army to disarm the community.
 This left hundreds of Seminoles and Black Seminoles unable to leave the settlement or to defend themselves against slavers.